 For a decade, Oxfam’s R4 Rural Resilience Initiative has given farmers and rural families a new way to manage some of the risks they face from increasingly erratic weather.
-Oxfam helped initiate this innovative program and it is now operating in Ethiopia and five other countries in Africa, where there are 87,000 farmers involved.
-As R4 enters its second decade, we are shifting from management of day-to-day work, and our partner Relief Society of Tigray (REST) will be steering its next phase.
+Oxfam helped initiate this innovative program, and it is now operating in Ethiopia and five other countries in Africa, where 87,000 farmers are involved.
+As R4 enters its second decade, we are shifting from managing the program's day-to-day work; our partner Relief Society of Tigray (REST) will be steering its next phase.

 Dismantling the root causes of migration